Sustainable competitive advantage in spanish companies: progress and challenges on the path to the SDGs

 Spanish companies have focused their efforts on those SDGs that offer visible returns in the short term.
 This is confirmed by the analysis of the dual materiality approach: more progress is being made on issues of direct financial impact than on environmental or social commitments perceived as unrelated to the core business.

-In addition, there is a clear asymmetry between large companies - which are more professionalized and aligned with ESG frameworks - and SMEs, which continue to face significant structural limitations, especially the lack of technical, financial or human resources needed to deploy sustainability strategies.
+A clear asymmetry is also evident between large companies — more professionalized and aligned with ESG frameworks — and SMEs, which continue to face significant structural limitations, above all the lack of the technical, financial, and human resources needed to deploy a sustainable competitive strategy.

 Uneven performance